holderl5/docker-hamster/README.md

 http://fabiorehm.com/blog/2014/09/11/running-gui-apps-with-docker/

 **WARNING:**

 I DID NOT INCLUDE A BLANK hamster.db - for whatever reason running it here without that causes it to crash instead of creating a hamster.db

+Although, in retrospect, this might now be fixed because permissions were bad, they should now be fixed.
+Please open an issue if it is possible to run without a hamster.db, and I will remove all the warnings.

 **SETUP**

 - Install docker (I am currently using 19.03)
 - Clone the repo
 - Provide a hamster.db